 The team member survey compliments the balanced scorecard.
 It's conducted globally once a year and measures factors such as morale, leadership effectiveness, pride, and development.
 You can easily gather the purpose and efficacy of this!

 By carefully managing culture in such a way, Hilton employees at all levels are highly engaged and motivated to contribute to the company's mission.
 Something to ponder as you take five in one of the lobbies!

-There are always new and better ways of doing HR—new tools, methodologies, and ways of thinking.
+There are always new and better ways of doing talent management—new tools, methodologies, operating models and ways of thinking.